CompuTec/computec-docs/docs/pdc/frequently-asked-questions.md

 sidebar_position: 4
 ---

-# FAQ
+# Frequently Asked Questions

 The frequently Asked Questions section helps deal with minor problems while operating CompuTec PDC.

 ---

 Many exceptions thrown by CompuTec PDC are caused by incorrect installation or configuration.
-Please check the following page first: CompuTec PDC Plugin <!-- TODO: Link -->.
+Please check the following page first: [CompuTec PDC Plugin](/docs/appengine/plugins-user-guide/computec-pdc-plugin).

-Here you can also find a solution for the following issues:
+Here, you can also find a solution for the following issues:

 ## I can not log into the company, and no message is displayed